hazelcast/hazelcast-python-client/README.md

 `ClientConfig.logger_config.config_file` can be used to configure the logger for the Hazelcast Python client entirely.

 When set, this field should contain the absolute path of the JSON file that contains the logging configuration as described in the [Configuration dictionary schema](https://docs.python.org/3/library/logging.config.html#logging-config-dictschema).
-This file will be read and contents of it will be directly fed into the `logging.dictConfig` function.
+This file will be read and the contents of it will be directly fed into the `logging.dictConfig` function.

-When this field is set, `level` field will simply be discarded and configuration in this file will be used.
+When this field is set, the `level` field is simply discarded and configuration in this file is used.

 All Hazelcast Python client related loggers have `HazelcastClient` as their parent logger.
-So, you can configure logging for `HazelcastClient` base logger and this logging configuration can be used for all client related loggers.
+So, you can configure logging for the `HazelcastClient` base logger and this logging configuration can be used for all client related loggers.

 Let's replicate the default configuration used within the Hazelcast client with this configuration method.